samuelgoto/mailpub/README.md

 # Background

-It seemed to some of us that email and newsletters have a lot what you'd want from an open and decentralized social network:
+Email and newsletters seems to have a lot what you'd want from an open and decentralized social network.

-- For starters, users already know what email is (e.g. bootstraping)
-- Naming and addressing is built-into email addresses
+For starters, users already know what email is (e.g. bootstraping) and how to think about it.
+Naming and addressing (e.g. "hi, you can reach me at user@email.com") is built-into email addresses as well as social norms (e.g. business cards).

-- Users get to own the social graph (their contact list)
-- Users get to own the data (emails written and received)
+Email users get to own their social graph (i.e. their contact list) as well as their data (emails written and received).

-- Anyone can join (e.g. anyone can use existing servers, custom domain with existing servers or run their own server)
+Anyone can join: anyone can use existing servers (e.g. @gmail.com), custom domain with existing servers (e.g. me@user.com) or, more rarely, run their own server (me@user.com).

-- It is entirely based on open standards (e.g. POP/SMTP/IMAP and Mime)
+Email is entirely based on open standards (e.g. POP/SMTP/IMAP and Mime) and interoperable.

-- There is a massive amount of infrastructure that deals with spam and abuse protection
+Because email is interoperable, each client can pick its own ranking function (e.g. chronological, reverse chronological, unread first) as well as spam/abuse algorithms (e.g. bots).

-- It supports a lot of social topologies (e.g. 1:1, 1:many and many:many)
+Most impressively, email supports a lot of social topologies (e.g. 1:1, 1:many and many:many).
+Anyone can set up newsletters to public post to their followers (1:many).
+Private messages (1:1) is built in.
+Communities (many:many) naturaly form within discussion forums via mailing lists.

-    - Public following is natural (e.g. subscribing to newsletters)
-    - Private 1:1 is built-in (e.g. traditional email)
-    - Communities of mailing lists
-- It supports a lot of the social expressions
-    - replying to threads
-    - reshare/retweet by forwarding
-    - notably lacking: likes
-- It does public and private relatively well
+Most of the social expressions are supported natively too: the ability to reply to threads, resharing by forwarding, etc.

-The parts that seemed to be missing were:
+The parts that seemed to be missing are:

 - There is no concept of a user profile (that's where we thought that [WebFinger](https://webfinger.net/), [vCard](https://en.wikipedia.org/wiki/VCard) or [LISTSERV](https://en.wikipedia.org/wiki/LISTSERV) could come in)
 - There is no concept of programatically finding how to follow an email address (that's where we thought that [LISTSERV](https://en.wikipedia.org/wiki/LISTSERV) would come in)